rstacruz/bootstrap-practices/README.md

 ## CSS

-* Do not restyle the stock components.
+* Avoid restyling the stock components, especially complicated ones (like navbars and tables).
 The stock components account for a lot of corner cases, and working around them is more effort than its worth.

   ```scss
   // ✗ Avoid.
 You don't want to do this.